Crafting a women’s ministry mission statement can seem overwhelming!

 6. Make it visible.

 Place a copy of that mission statement in everyone’s binder.
-Make your women aware of your mission statement by putting it on your bulletin board, in your programs, on your website and Facebook page, etc. You could even read it at some of your meetings.
+Make your women aware of your mission statement by putting it on your bulletin board, in your programs, on your website, in your Facebook group description, etc. You could even read it at some of your meetings.

 7. Be specific, but not too specific in your “how”.